pinterest/querybook/docs_website/docs/integrations/add_table_upload.md

 Once Querybook is ready, go to the admin Query Engine page (`/admin/query_engine/`).
 Go to the `Additional Features` section and choose an appropriate table upload exporter.
 Once this is saved, users who refreshed the page should now see a `+` button on the top of Tables sidebar.
 Clicking on it would start the table upload flow.

+Alternatively, you can view any query execution and hover over the `export` button.
+If there is any query engine in the environment that supports table upload, there should be an option shown to let you upload the query results directly to a table.